 I'm About To Get Fired

-Make no mistake about it - we all seek to maintain control over our careers.
+We all seek to maintain control over our careers.
 Organizational restructuring efforts, change initiatives, strained manager relationships, and unrealistic performance goals can challenge your sense of control and value.
+You don't want to be fired, downsized, or let go.
 As uncertainty in the job increases and stress levels skyrocket, your job security becomes of paramount concern.

 I Just Lost My Job